aAshkan/GameAI/README.md

 # GameAI
-My assignments and project for GameAI class
+My assignments and project for GameAI class - Written in python